 In order to fully cover yourself when travelling, check whether your travel insurance provider accepts claims in the following potential scenarios.

 War and terrorism

 War and terrorism can make travelling to certain parts of the world dangerous.
-Affected areas are listed by the Foreign & Commonwealth Office (FCO), who advise against travelling to regions affected by civil unrest.
+Affected areas are listed by the Foreign, Commonwealth and Development Office (FCDO), who advise against travelling to regions affected by civil unrest.
 If you’ve chosen to travel to such a location, it’s unlikely that your insurer will pay out in the event of a claim, unless the advice is issued during your stay in the affected area.